-- (a) At least one of the parties to the divorce action must be a resident of the State of New Jersey for at least one year prior to the filing of the divorce action. - (b) You and your spouse must agree to all of the terms of division of those assets/property in the Separation and Property Settlement Agreement. - (c) There were no minor children and the wife is not pregnant. - (d) Irreconcilable differences that have caused the breakdown of your marriage for a period of six (6) months must exist and make it appear that your marriage should be dissolved and there is no reasonable prospect of reconciliation.
+- (a) At least one of the parties to the divorce action must be a resident of the State of New Jersey for at least one year prior to the filing of the divorce action. - (b) You and your spouse must agree to all of the terms of division of those assets/property in the Separation and Property Settlement Agreement. - (c) There were no children born to or adopted by you or your spouse and the wife is not pregnant. - (d) Irreconcilable differences that have caused the breakdown of your marriage for a period of six (6) months must exist and make it appear that your marriage should be dissolved and that there is no reasonable prospect of reconciliation.